OpenVAA/voting-advice-application/frontend/README.md

 13. `/elections/e1/constituencies/cg1-c2,cg2-c1/questions/qc2/question/q4/+page.svelte` finally shows the current question `q4` using `$lib/stores/visibleQuestions`.
 Hurrah!

 ## To do

+Later:

+1. Change matching: interfaces: MatchQu, HasMatchAnsw, default for dims in the algo, MatchQuest class as only an example as well as MultiChoiceQ
+2. Make a global goto function and combine that with SSR param checks with redirects (e.g. at .../questions/+layout.server.ts)
+3. Handle overlapping Constituency categories and test fragments!
+4. Extend filterItems to use ancestor props, such as, Election.id
+5. Maybe change QuestionCategoryData to contain Questions within just as with ConstituencyCategoryData
+6. Add clear to localStorage and automatically clear sessionData after a timeout
+7. Answer data may be skipped if it was already provided with the candidates
+8. Add optional checkId(id: Id) to dataRoot that check Ids are valid and unique for each object type
+9. Add a way to remove items from DataObjectList
+10. Figure out a way to remove the Nomination.id confusion
+11. Enable simple lists of names for OrganizationNominations if they use closed lists
+12. Enable setting of Nomination Data before Entities, maybe add a cacheble entity-getter in Nomination and remove Entity from constructor params?
+13. Add a warning if selected constituency and election do not overlap
+14. Filter is problematic now, bc the logic is iffy with empty values.
+This should be made more explicit.
+15. Add simplified schemata for DataProvider, where Nomination may omit electionId and constituencyId
+16. Check for name order in Person.name getter
+17. Add a r2d utility to DataProvider that converts {id, data}[] to {[id]: data} for flexible data supply
+18. Add a loaded property to DataObjectList or DataObject that checks whether its children are loaded (and their length matches the length of ids)
+19. In the future, DataObjectList could also return a Promise if data is lazily loaded
+20. Defined module structure: vaa-matching, vaa-datamodel, vaa-svelte, vaa-backend, vaa-candapp
+21. How to make vaa-datamodel such that it does not depend on vaa-matching?

+Old stash:

 - Combine `Questions` and `QuestionCategories` so that `Questions` cannot exist without a category
 - Create a base class for `DataObjects` implementing basic methods